Xinhai Lhasa turmoil: Background

 The Wuchang Uprising unfolded on October 10, 1911, and marked the beginning of the Xinhai Revolution.
 Turmoil in the frontier regions of China began to spread.
-The revolutionaries led by Sun Yat-sen insisted on "getting rid of the Tartars" and rejected the Manchus, creating a new government based completely on Han-dominated China proper.

 Turmoil in Tibet

 The influence of the Wuchang Uprising rapidly spread to the frontier region.
 Qing armies in Tibet ended up struggling against each other, and as a result, Tibet fell into a state of anarchy.
 In the winter of 1911, the Qing Governor of Sichuan, Zhao Erfeng, was executed by radicals, and the situation turned worse as Xikang fell into turmoil as well.
+The last Qing emperor, Puyi, abdicated in February 1912.
 As a result, the Dalai Lama was able to eliminate Qing influence in Tibet and return as the sole administrator of the region.
-The Qing army in Tibet was unable to resist the Dalai Lama's forces, and fled back to inland China via India.
+Tibetan militia besieged the Qing army, and in August 1912, Qing officials in Lhasa signed the "Three Point Agreement" for the surrender and expulsion of Qing forces in Tibet.
+All officers and soldiers returned to China proper via India.